JuliaString/InternedStrings.jl/README.md

 SubStrings and InternedStrings solve roughly the same problem.
 But with different techniques and trade-offs.
-If you are using StringInterning you probably don't want a substring anywhere.
+If you are using InternedStrings you probably don't want a substring anywhere.
 Since you might mistakenly end-up holding on to a really big string.
 The very problem this is designed to avoid.